lsst-sqre/phalanx/docs/developers/create-an-application.rst

 Next steps
 ==========

-- Write a Helm chart for your application: :doc:`write-a-helm-chart`.
+- Write a Helm chart for your application: :doc:`helm-chart/index`.
-- Define the secrets that your application will use: :doc:`define-secrets`.
-- Deploy your application with Phalanx: :doc:`add-application`.